quixio/quix-cli/docs/Reference/deployments/metrics.md

 ## How It Works

 This command retrieves and displays real-time metrics for a specified deployment.
-This command helps you monitor the performance and resource usage of your deployments, providing insights into memory, CPU usage, and the last update times for each replica.
-Here’s an overview of how it functions:
+It helps you monitor the performance and resource usage of your deployments, providing insights into memory, CPU usage, and the last update times for each replica.

 ## Example Usage